 - rectal suppository

 Since morphine works in the pleasure centers of the brain, it has a high potential for misuse and addiction.
-For this reason, it’s classified as a federal controlled substance (C-II).
+For this reason, it’s classified as a federal controlled substance (Schedule II).

-The amount of morphine needed for pain relief varies widely between people.
+The amount of morphine needed for pain relief varies widely from person to person.
 It’s influenced by factors such as:

 - previous opioid use

-- age (the elderly may have a higher sensitivity to morphine)
+- age (older adults may have a higher sensitivity to morphine)

 - general medical condition

-You’ll likely stop “feeling” the pain relief of morphine in four to six hours.
-This is why your doctor may have you take a single tablet of morphine by mouth every four to six hours while you’re in pain.
+You’ll likely stop “feeling” the pain relief of morphine in 4 to 6 hours.
+This is why your doctor may have you take a single tablet of morphine by mouth every 4 to 6 hours while you’re in pain.

-If your doctor prescribes you an extended-release formulation, the effects will last for eight to 12 hours.
-Extended-release brands include:
+If your doctor prescribes you an extended-release formulation, the effects will last for 8 to 12 hours.
+Some extended-release brands include: